elfhosted/elfhosted.com/docs/app/plex-debrid.md

 # {{ page.meta.slug }}

-plex_debrid facilicates [Plex][Plex] / [Emby][emby] / [Jellyfin][jellyfin] / Infuse torrent streaming through Debrid Services, using Plex Discover Watchlists, Trakt lists and [Overseerr] / [Jellyseerr].

-Using content services like plex discover, trakt and overseerr, your personal media server users can add movies/shows to their watchlist and they become available to stream in seconds.
+When combined with [Plex][plex], an rclone mount, and a Debrid service, plex_debrid facilitates "stremio-like" torrent streaming through Debrid Services.

+In an ideal situation, you'd add a movie / TV show to your Plex watchlist / Trakt lists, [Overseerr] / [Jellyseerr], and then 10-20s later, it's available to stream it through your Plex instance, as per the upstream demo below:

 [Get Elf Hosted {{ page.meta.slug }} from ${{ page.meta.price }}/day :magic_wand:](https://store.elfhosted.com/product/{{ page.meta.slug | lower }}/){ .md-button .md-button--primary }

-Here's a demo from the [upstream repo](https://github.com/itsToggle/plex_debrid):

 ![Screenshot of {{ page.meta.slug }}](/images/plex-debrid-demo.gif){ loading=lazy }

 !!! warning "Advanced use"
     plex_debrid is an advanced and complex tool, you should expect to spend some time troubleshooting!

-    Further, plex_debrid requires an [rclone WebDAV mount](https://store.elfhosted.com/product/rclone-webdav-mount/) to your Debrid service, and if using Real-Debrid, you'll want [Zurg][zurg] plus the [Zurg-specific WebDAV mount](https://store.elfhosted.com/product/rclone-real-debrid/)!
+    Further, if you want to use it with your ElfHosted [Plex][plex] instance, plex_debrid requires an [rclone WebDAV mount](https://store.elfhosted.com/product/rclone-webdav-mount/) to your Debrid service, and if using Real-Debrid, you'll want [Zurg][zurg] plus the [Zurg-specific WebDAV mount](https://store.elfhosted.com/product/rclone-real-debrid/)!

 {% include 'app_access.md' %}